 Regarding Exams: GRE, TOEFL, etc.

-ETS will send your scores electronically to the UW Graduate School as long as you use the UW's institution code, 4854.
+ETS will send your scores electronically to the UW Graduate School as long as you use the UW's institution code: 4854 and the department code: 5199 (any department).
 A department code is not necessary.
 You can send your scores early; before you even start an application with us.
 We can look them up once you have submitted your application to the Graduate School, provided that you use the institution code as shown above.
 If you are applying to another UW department at the same time, there is no need to request two scores, both departments can have shared access to your scores.